BazBixxxy/tic-tac-toe/README.md

 - In the function we set the circleTurn to false in order for X to start
 - we move the cell event listener into this function and in it we remove all the cell class lists of X and O
 - we set the board hover effect by call its function
 - remove the show class list on the result panel

->>> the final thing is to organise our code.
+> > > the final thing is to organise our code.

+Expected improvement:

+1. work on the overall styling of the game
+2. add player accounts and sign in
+3. add a score board to store the scores of each player
+4. apply a multiplayer mode
-# the minimax algorithm
+5. apply the minimax algorithm incase the player wants to play against the computer